JLSavage/2018-10-17-ZoologyCambridge/index.md

 </iframe>
 {% endif %}

-<h4>This is the workshop template.
-Delete these lines and use it to customize your own website.
+<h4>Delete these lines and use it to customize your own website.
 If you are running a self-organized workshop or have not put in a workshop request yet, please also fill in
 <a href="{{site.amy_site}}/submit">this workshop request form</a> to let us know about your workshop
 and our administrator may contact you if we need any extra information.</h4>